Joey Camen: Author

-Joey has written two non-fiction books.
-The 2013 pet memoir, My Life with Snoopy: How One Shelter Dog's Love Changed a Man's Life and Other Tails of Adventure, which tells the story of his 13-year relationship with his Burbank Animal Shelter dog, Snoopy.
-And his 2017 autobiography, Laughing Through the Pain: Stories from the Trenches of Hollywood Standup Comedy and Beyond.
+Camen has written two non-fiction books.
+The 2013 pet memoir, My Life with Snoopy: How One Shelter Dog's Love Changed a Man's Life and Other Tails of Adventure, tells the story of his 13-year relationship with his Burbank Animal Shelter dog, Snoopy.
+In 2017, Camen's autobiography, Laughing Through the Pain: Stories from the Trenches of Hollywood Standup Comedy and Beyond, was released.